 At the time, all it took was creating good content and having eye-catching pins.
 If you didn’t have much competition, you were bound to attract readers.
 Almost no one in my industry was using Pinterest.
 It was easy.
-Now it has gotten a little more complicated than that, as the Pinterest has become more noisy.
+Now it has gotten a little more complicated than that, as Pinterest has become noisier.
 Driving traffic from Pinterest has become more complicated.
-That’s why I’m planning to study this again in detail in the next months.
+That's why I'm planning to study this again in detail in the next months.

 Besides, I don’t like the idea of having one main source of traffic, especially one that changes its rules so often.
-So I’m currently implementing a strategy that includes three sources of traffic: Pinterest, SEO and YouTube.
+So I’m currently implementing a strategy that includes three sources of traffic: Pinterest, SEO, and YouTube.
 I also plan on including a free Facebook group, because I’m not happy with how little reach my Facebook page now has, and I would love a chance to interact with my audience more closely.